mechatroner/RBQL/DEV_README.md

 * Check ambiguous column names internally inside rbql_engine after resolving input_iterator and join_iterator, get rid of external checks.

+* Create reasonable API for converting table_ids (from query text, both join and main) to table_uri for external usage e.g. to fetch column names for autocomplete.

 ## Python TODO

 * Use ast module to improve parsing of parse_attribute_variables / parse_dictionary_variables, like it was done for select parsing